kwilkos/cxf/samples/ws_addressing/README.txt

 whether programmatic or driven via configuration, would be equally valid.

-Normally the WS-Addressing MessageAddressProperties are generated implicitly, without any intravention from the application.
-In certain circumstances though the application may wish to participate in MAP assembly, for example to associate a sequence of requests via the RelatesTo header.
-This demo illustrates only the implicit mechanism.
+Normally the WS-Addressing MessageAddressProperties are generated and propagated implicitly, without any intravention from the application.
+In certain circumstances however, the application may wish to participate in MAP assembly, for example to associate a sequence of requests via the RelatesTo header.
+This demo illustrates both implicit and explicit MAP propagation.

 In all other respects this demo is based on the basic hello_world sample, illustrating that WS-Addressing usage is independent of the application.